Initial Thoughts

 This is a fairly thick cigar in terms of ring gauge.
 Sitting at 5″ x 56 so I decided I’m going to use my punch cut on this.
 I prefer to do that on these thicker cigars.
 I think it makes it draw a bit easier.
 Plus, I just love using a punch.
 So after I got a nice hole punched into the cap I started testing the dry draw.
 I noticed right off the bat it was a little tight.
 More resistance than I prefer personally.
 I’m not too worried right now, because usually a cigar will open up more once it’s lit.

-The foot of this CAO Brazilia looks very well packed, and full of delicious Nicaraguan tobacco.
+The foot of this CAO Brazilia looks very well-packed, and full of delicious Nicaraguan tobacco.
 I gave the cigar a pinch test up and down the barrel.
 To make sure there weren’t any soft spots.
 It was fairly firm and didn’t really give me any bounce back.
 For me, that’s great, but it can also be indicative of a tight draw.
 Only time will tell though.
 Well, I think it’s about time to light this bad boy up and see what’s cooking.

 Smoking

 I used my trusty Xikar Stratosphere for the job.
-I say trusty because it’s the only lighter that I have so it damn well better be trusty, otherwise I’m having to use matches.
+I say trusty because it’s the only lighter that I have so it damn well better be trusty, otherwise, I’m having to use matches.
 The draw was a little rough right at the beginning but it did finally take to the flame and the cigar started puffing away.
 Producing some very aromatic smoke along the way which is a great sign of a tasty smoke to me.

 The first third burned fairly well.
 I started to run into a bit of trouble with the wrapper getting crooked on me during the 2nd third though.
 The wrapper didn’t affect the draw though it was just burning a little uneven.
 There was a bit of wind whipping into the garage today so that could have been the issue.
 I’m not too worried, I touched it up and went on.
 I had similar issues with the Draig K’s wrapper as well.
-For some reason the combustion just wasn’t even on it.
+For some reason, the combustion just wasn’t even on it.
 That doesn’t bother me too much as long as the taste is there.

 Flavor

-The first thing I noticed on this CAO Brazilia during the pre light was a nice sweet note of molasses and some strong mocha / cocoa notes as well.
+The first thing I noticed on this CAO Brazilia during the pre-light was a nice sweet note of molasses and some strong mocha/cocoa notes as well.
 Following that were notes of leather and some dark earthy tones that came up towards the foot.
-As you can tell it’s a very dark smelling cigar.
+As you can tell it’s a very dark-smelling cigar.

 The first third brought a nice coffee flavor.
 I figured that I would pick up a nice coffee seeing as how Nicaragua & Brazil are both known for fabulous coffee.
 There was a hint of sweetness on the backend which added to the complexity.
 There’s a ton of smoke swirling the room giving off the more earthy notes that are staying consistent.

 During the 2nd third a nice sweet spice developed.
 It hit up on the front of my palate with a spice and then finished with a tasty sweetness.
 This is the flavor combination that I was hoping to find from the Brazil / Nicaragua tobaccos.
-It’s one of my favorites combinations of flavor.
+It’s one of my favorite combinations of flavor.
 The deep earthy notes continue to act as a backbone for the entire blend.

 Would I Buy It Again?